Paving Matroids: Defining Equations and Associated Varieties: Preliminaries

+\begin{remark} Given a rank $n$ matroid $M$ on $[d]$, both $\Gamma_{M}$ and $V_{M}$ are subsets of $\CC^{nd}$.
+Observe that this definition of the matroid variety coincides with those given in \cite{clarke2021matroid, Fatemeh3}.
+However, it differs from the one given in \cite{gelfand1987combinatorial, sidman2021geometric}, where the realization space of $M$ is defined as the set of all points in $\text{Gr}(n,d)$ that realize $M$, with the matroid variety being the Zariski closure of this realization space within the Grassmannian.
+Under this definition, we denote the corresponding ideal of the matroid variety by $I_{M}\rq$.
+Any polynomial in $I_{M}\rq$ gives rise to a polynomial living within $I_{M}$, by evaluating its Pl\"ucker coordinates on the associated Pl\"ucker minors; see~Example~\ref{gc3}.
+However, the converse is not necessarily true. \end{remark}

-\begin{definition}[Matroid variety] The {\em matroid variety} $V_M$ of $M$ is defined as the Zariski closure of its realization space $\Gamma_M$.
-We denote as $I_{M}=I\pare{V_{M}}$ the corresponding ideal of the matroid variety. \end{definition} One of the main problems that we study is to find a finite set of generators for the matroid ideal $I_M$.
+One of the main problems that we study is to find a finite set of generators for the matroid ideal $I_M$.
 We now introduce the \textit{circuit ideals} and \textit{basis ideals} of matroids.